Sunny greetings from Hawaii! Today’s blog post tackles another common question as many tourists wonder how we celebrate Christmas in Hawaii.

 The translation of “Merry Christmas” to Hawaiian is “Mele Kalikimaka” – /may-lay kah-lee-kee-mah-kah

-If in need of how to properly pronounce it, then check out Bing Crosby beautiful Hawaiian Christmas Song.
+If you need help on of how to properly pronounce it, then check out Bing Crosby beautiful Hawaiian Christmas Song.

 From all of us at Manta Ray Advocates, we wish you Frohe Weihnachten (German for Merry Christmas)!